5 Business Process Management Statistics You Should Know

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Giota Gavala, a Digital Marketing Executive at Comidor, shares some insights on the business process management statistics companies should know.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Giota Gavala, a Digital Marketing Executive at Comidor, shares some insights on the business process management statistics companies should know.

 Business process management (BPM) is the practice of managing a company’s business processes, improving efficiency, defining processes, identifying opportunities for improvement, and optimizing how those processes are executed.
 There are many benefits to implementing a BPM solution in your company.
 These solutions can improve customer service by ensuring that every customer has a similar experience when submitting a support request or contacting your company.
 It can also help reduce costs by identifying redundant tasks and cutting them out of the process.

 If your company is in the process of considering the implementation of a Business Process Management Solution, keep these five statistics in mind.

 The Business Process Management Statistics You Need to Know